 In ancient Egypt, architects and engineers were the devotees of the demiurge Ptah and the goddess Seshat, and they were given the same status and respect as priests.
 That was a culture that valued construction.
-Modern America loves construction too, and for construction workers of all kinds, a step up into construction management – well, it’s not quite a life of luxury, but it’s a living.
+Modern America loves construction too, and for construction workers of all kinds, a step up into a construction management degree – well, it’s not quite a life of luxury, but it’s a living.
+What jobs can you get with a construction management degree?
 Construction encompasses numerous disciplines, activities, industries, and fields, so there is a lot of versatility to the title along with plenty of room for growth and advancement.

 What Is Construction Management?
 What Do Construction Managers Do?